softvision-dev/webpdf-docker/10.0/README.md

 # Development and support
 If you have any questions on how to use webPDF or this image, or have ideas for future development, please get in touch via our [product homepage](https://www.webpdf.de/).

-If you find any issues, please visit our [Github Repository](https://github.com/softvision-dev/webpdf-docker) and write an issue.
+If you find any issues, please visit our [GitHub Repository](https://github.com/softvision-dev/webpdf-docker) and write an issue.

 # License
 Please, see the [license](https://github.com/softvision-dev/webpdf-docker/blob/master/LICENSE) file for more information.